MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Duration** - The length of time the activity took to execute.
 Allows us to identify performance issues that are negatively impacting the user's experience.

-  - **Result**.**Code** - An application defined code to identify a given result.
+  - **Result.Code** - An application defined code to identify a given result.
 Allows us to determine more specific details of a given failure such as a failure code that can be used to classify and fix issues.

   - **Result.Tag** - An integer tag that identifies the location in code where the result was generated.
 Allows us to distinctly identify the location in code where a result was generated which enables classification of failures.

-  - **Result**.**Type** - The type of the result code.
+  - **Result.Type** - The type of the result code.
 Identifies what type of result code was sent so that the value can be correctly interpreted.

   - **Success** - A flag indicating if the activity succeeded or failed.
 Allows us to determine if actions the user takes in the product are succeeding or failing.
 This allows us to identify issues that are impacting the user.